-- There is a demonstrable break in the chain of custody caused by the company's actions or inactions.
-The company has sold non-certified seafood as certified. - The company cannot prove that seafood sold as certified is in fact certified. - The company has not addressed a major non-conformity within the specified timeframe. - The company does not agree to a surveillance or re-certification audit within the necessary timeframes. - MSCI or ASCI has withdrawn a company's licence agreement and the company has not complied with the instructions in the given timeframe. - The company does not comply with the MSC Labour Eligibility Requirements.
+- A critical non-conformity has been raised against the central office. - The threshold of major non-conformities has been exceeded. - The company does not agree to a surveillance or re-certification audit within the necessary timeframes - The MSCI has withdrawn a company's licence agreement and the company did not follow MSCI's instructions. - The company does not comply with the MSC Labour Eligibility Requirements.

-From the day of suspension, product cannot be sold as certified and you must inform your customers in writing within four days of your suspension.

-For a suspension to be lifted within 30 days a corrective action plan, including a root cause analysis, must be accepted by your certification body and implemented by your company.
+Regardless of the cause, from the day of suspension product cannot be sold as certified and you must inform your customers in writing of your suspension.
+For a suspension to be lifted, a corrective action plan, including a root cause analysis, must be accepted by your certification body and implemented by your company.